Bearbrice/BerclazFardel_VSFly/README.md

 This project was carried out as part of the "634-1 - Components and patterns" module for both pattern and component courses.

+We created an API linked to a database using EF Core.
+The MVC client can then send HTTP requests such as GET, POST or PUT in this project.
+The client is able to propose a web application so that the end user is able to perform concrete actions on the application.
+The data is sent to the server and stored in a local database.

 ## Installation

 Just unzip the compressed file (.zip) and open the two solutions files (.sln) in two distinct Visual Studio.